-12 Best SAST Tools for Code Security
+12 Best SAST Tools in 2026: Compare Code Security Tools

 Finding security vulnerabilities in your code as early as possible is crucial, and Static Application Security Testing (SAST) is a key practice for that.
 Choosing between the many available options can be challenging, but understanding what makes the best SAST tools stand out will help you protect your applications efficiently.
 In this guide, the idea is to show what SAST is, why it matters, and how to choose the right solution for your team.